ezodude/orra/README.md

 (See the [Dependabot example](examples/dependabot) for a more detailed example that orchestrates real-world agents.)

-## A quick start guide to set up and run an Orra project locally
+## Quickstart guide: install Orra locally with a hello world example

 **Requirements**:
 - [Poetry installed](https://python-poetry.org/docs/#installation).